Retirement from practice

 Australia's only dedicated Vasectomy Reversal Specialist

-Only by continually performing large numbers of microsurgical procedures to reverse vasectomy is it possible to obtain consistently high success rates.
-My extensive experience in dealing with the wide variety of surgical challenges of differing methods of vasectomy, means that regardless of your personal situation it is highly likely that I have seen it before and will be able to give you the best possible outcome.
+It is only by continually performing large numbers of microsurgical procedures to reverse vasectomy that is it possible to obtain consistently high success rates.
+An extensive experience in dealing with the wide variety of surgical challenges of differing methods of vasectomy, means that regardless of your personal situation it is almost certain that I have seen a similar surgical challenge previously.
+Enabling the best possible outcome in any situation.
 This accumulated expertise provides you reassurance of being the wisest choice of reproductive microsurgeon to undertake the vasectomy reversal to either restore fertility or treat troublesome past-vasectomy pain.